 Course Number Course Title Credits LDRS 500 Personal Life of the Leader 2 LDRS 501 Strategic Leadership Foundations 2 LDRS 513 Transformational Leadership 2 LDRS 530 Diversity & Global Leadership 2 LDRS 543 Emotional Intelligence & Leadership 2 LDRS 521 Leadership & Communication 2 LDRS 560 Organizational Leadership 2 LDRS 561 Team Leadership & Conflict Management 2 LDRS 642 Unleashing Creativity 2 MIN 520 Managing Stress/Avoid Burnout 2 MIN 523 Heritage & Leadership 2

-Course Number Course Title Credits MIN 530 Hearing God 2 MIN 531 Spiritual Disciplines 2 MIN 551 Justice and Mission 2 THEO 586 Church Life & Leadership 2 THEO 680 Leadership: Vocation & Calling 2
+Course Number Course Title Credits MIN 530 Hearing God 2 MIN 531 Spiritual Disciplines 2 MIN 551 Justice and Mission 2 THEO 586 Church Life and Leadership 2 THEO 680 Leadership: Vocation and Calling 2